LZXCyrus/scorecard/README.md

 This is a project that use scorecard to assess the credit risk of the loan users.

 **woe.py** and **iv.py** are for variable selection of data. **scorecard.py** is the main code of socrecard model.
 After variable selection, run scorecard.py on the new data.
 You can also run **randomforest.py** to compare the performance of Random Forest and Scorecard model in this project.
+Data has been masked.

 ## Enviroment